 F1 Visa Questions and Answers on Universities/Colleges

-Here the office is trying to see how confident you are and where you stand according to their sys of edu.
+Here the officer is trying to see how confident you are and where you stand according to their system of education.
 Here the officer will ask you things like

 i) How many colleges you applied to - He is trying to see how eager you are to study in US.